PAC-Bayesian Bounds on Constrained f-Entropic Risk Measures: EXPERIMENTS The code is available at .

-\looseness=-1 \textbf{Optimization.} We use Adam optimizer~\citep{kingma2014adam}.
+\looseness=-1 \textbf{Optimization.} We use the Adam optimizer~\citep{kingma2014adam}.
 We set the parameters $\beta_1$ and $\beta_2$ to their default values in PyTorch.
 For each experiment, we learn 3 prior distributions with $\Sp$ using learning rates in $\{0.1, 0.01, 0.001\}$, with $20$ epochs.
 We select the best-performing prior (according to the same loss used for optimization) on $\S$ to compute the bound.
 To learn the posterior on $\S$ we set the learning rate to $10^{-8}$, and the number of epochs to $10$.
 We fix the batch size to $256$.

-\textbf{Analysis.} \Cref{fig:bounds} exhibits the bounds values computed on $\S$, along with the CVaR computed on the test set $\mathcal{T}$, highlight the tightness of the bounds in function of $\alpha\!\in\!\{0.01,0.1,0.3,0.5,0.7,0.9\}$.
-To give additionally information on the performance of the models and since the CVaR is not necessarily easy to interpret on its own, we report the F-score on $\mathcal{T}$.
+\looseness=-1 \textbf{Analysis.} \Cref{fig:bounds} exhibits the bounds values computed on $\S$, along with the CVaR computed on the test set $\T$, highlighting the tightness of the bounds as a function of $\alpha\!\in\!\{0.01,0.1,0.3,0.5,0.7,0.9\}$.
+To give additional information on the performance of the models, and since the CVaR is not necessarily easy to interpret on its own, we report the F-score on $\T$.

-First of all, as expected, \Cref{fig:bounds} shows that $\alpha$ strongly influences the tightness of the bounds: the higher $\alpha$, the tighter the bounds.
+\looseness=-1 First of all, as expected, \Cref{fig:bounds} shows that $\alpha$ strongly influences the tightness of the bounds: the higher $\alpha$, the tighter the bounds.
 This is not only due to the factor $\frac{1}{\alpha}$ or $\frac{1}{\alpha^2}$ in the bounds, but also because a larger $\alpha$ makes the CVaR tighter.
-However, the tightest bounds do not yield the best F-score, highlighting the importance of choosing an $\alpha$ that balances the predictive performance and the theoretical guarantee.
+Indeed, when $\alpha\!\to\!
+0$, the CVaR acts as a supremum over the subgroups and puts all the weights on the subgroup that has the highest risk, while when $\alpha\!\to\!1$ the weights are equal to the reference.
+This highlights that $\alpha$ plays an important role in the behavior of the algorithm and needs to be chosen to balance the predictive performance and the theoretical guarantee.
 To confirm this, \Cref{fig:risks} reports class-wise error rates on the test set $\T$ as a function of $\alpha$ when optimizing \Cref{cor:mca-dis}'s bound (since it provides the best F-score).
 We observe that depending on the dataset and on the value of $\alpha$, the class-wise error rates move closer or farther apart.
-This suggests that finding a suitable $\alpha$ is key to achieving a more balanced performance across classes (or subgroups).

-If we compare \Cref{thm:mhammedi,thm:bound-for-one-example} (which uses the same subgroups defined by one example), as expected our bound is generally tighter (or very close for \textit{mammography}), for all values of $\alpha$.
+The main issue with the choice of $\alpha$ is that we cannot select the one associated with the lowest bound, since \textit{(i)} the tightest bound is obtained when $\alpha\!=\!1$, and \textit{(ii)} we observe on \Cref{fig:bounds} that the value of $\alpha$ leading to the tightest bounds does not yield the best F-score.